CleverCloud/doc.clever-cloud.com/deploy/addon/fs-bucket.md

 **Notes:**
 - Back-ups are not included in the public cloud offer.
 You can still do them manually.
-- FSBuckets are not available for Docker because of security concerns.
+- FSBuckets are not available for Docker applications because of security concerns.

 ## Configuring your application